ConcourseOpen/DeFi-Pulse-Adapters/README.md

     └───index.js
 ```

 Feel free to add additional files and folders within your project adapter directly as needed to help organize your code, but most projects shouldn't be too large.
-Please keep all code within your project adapter directory - PR's with modifications or additions outside the scope of your own project usually won't be allowed, and in cases where they are needed will need to be discussed with the DeFi Pulse team in advance.
+Please keep all code within your project adapter directory - PR's with modifications or additions outside the scope of your own project usually won't be allowed.

-## The TVL Function
+### The TVL Function

 The main tvl function of a project adapter is where token balances are fetched.
-On DeFi Pulse, these functions are run every hour, with a unix timestamp and block number passed to the function.
+These functions are run every hour, with a unix timestamp and block number passed to the function.
 Please note that project adapters need to be able to run successfully for any point back to a projects starting time, not just for recent points.
 This is necessary both to allow collection of historical data that may exist prior to the release of a newly added project, and for repairing or catching up a projects data history in the event of any errors.

 ```js
 async function tvl(timestamp, block) {